savic-mobile/android-test/Question_2.md

 it should show a **toast** message indicating **successful login**.
 However,

 if the validation fails, the code should show a **toast message** stating the **errors**.

+## Note:
+- Use Kotlin programming language.
+- Apply basic design for Login UI
+- Adhere to coding standards.